Michael Monroe: Hanoi Rocks (1979–1985)

-Also in 1984, readers of the Sounds magazine voted Hanoi Rocks as the second best band in the world just after Marillion.
-The Hanoi Rocks single release "Underwater World" and the album Two Steps from the Move were voted as the fifth best single and album of the year.
-A televised concert recorded in England was voted as the second best concert video, and as stage performers, the group was voted No. 3.
-Michael Monroe was voted as "The Sex Symbol of the Year."
+Also in 1984, readers of Sounds magazine voted Hanoi Rocks as the second best band in the world after Marillion.
+The Hanoi Rocks album Two Steps from the Move and single "Underwater World" were voted album of the year and fifth best single of the year.
+A televised concert recorded in England was voted as the second best concert video, and the group was voted number three as stage performers.
+Michael Monroe was voted "The Sex Symbol of the Year".

-While on their first large tour in the US, Monroe fractured his ankle, and some dates had to be pushed back.
-The band traveled to Los Angeles to spend some free time and to prepare for their two upcoming sold-out gigs.
-Though Monroe decided to stay in his hotel room and rest, some of the band members joined the members of Mötley Crüe at a party at the home of Mötley Crüe singer Vince Neil.
-At some point, Razzle and Neil left the party and got into a car crash that resulted in Razzle's death.
+While on their first large tour in the US Monroe fractured his ankle.
+Some dates had to be pushed back and the band traveled to Los Angeles to prepare for their two upcoming sold-out gigs.
+Though Monroe decided to stay in his hotel room and rest, some of the band members attended a party at the house of Mötley Crüe singer Vince Neil.
+At some point Razzle and Neil left the party and were involved a car crash that resulted in Razzle's death.

-After Razzle's death, the band performed in Helsinki, Finland, at a concert televised throughout Europe as part of the Europa Go Go project.
-The show had over 500 million viewers across Europe.
-It was Hanoi Rocks' first public concert with their new drummer, Terry Chimes.
+After Razzle's death the band performed in Helsinki, Finland at a concert televised throughout Europe as part of the Europa Go Go project.
+The show had over 500 million viewers across Europe and was Hanoi Rocks' first public concert with their new drummer Terry Chimes.
 It was also their last performance with Sami Yaffa, who left the band due to personal differences with McCoy.
-The band tried to record demos with the new members, Rene Berg and Terry Chimes, but according to Michael Monroe, things "didn't feel the same anymore," and the band disbanded after a short tour of Poland.
+The band tried to record demos with new members Rene Berg and Terry Chimes, but according to Michael Monroe things "didn't feel the same any more," and the band disbanded after a short tour of Poland.
 One of the shows in Poland was recorded and later became the Rock and Roll Divorce album, released after the band had already split up.